swiss-art-research-net/ordea-provolone-recipes/documentation.md

  - *Annotator*: The human annotator(s) involved in the labeling process (LAF.21)
  - *Tool*: The digital tool to perform data labeling (SEMF.133)
  - *Platform used*: The platform where a given tool is hosted and offered as a service (TBD)

+ **Example**: The image labelling step of the digital reading pipeline developed for the Bilder der Schweiz Online (BSO) project by SARI.

  **JSON schema:**
  ```json